datalad-handbook/book/docs/usecases/Studio_user.rst

 3. Dealing with (relative) path
 4.  oups, how to undo `datalad save` done on the wrong repository ?

-This use case take for granted you know how git works, but are not familiar with git-annex and datalad.
+This use case takes for granted you know how git works, but are not familiar with git-annex and datalad.
 This is the results of multiple tests and looking into what happened using sourcetree, as well as actually reading the `datalad run` chapter of the handbook a couple of time.

+I started with an existing repository, with submodules for data and for code, as created by the tonic tool.
+`datalad create --force -r` was then used in the parent repository.

 .. gitusernote:: Take home messages: